topbox-rci/okta-oidc-js/packages/jwt-verifier/README.md

 * The `aud` claim matches any expected `aud` claim passed to `verifyAccessToken()`.
 * The `iss` claim matches the issuer the verifier is constructed with.
 * Any custom claim assertions that have been configured.

+To learn more about verification cases and Okta's tokens please read [Validate Access Tokens](https://developer.okta.com/docs/guides/validate-access-tokens/go/overview/).

+## ID Tokens

+This library verifies Okta ID tokens (issued by [Okta Custom Authorization servers](https://developer.okta.com/docs/concepts/auth-servers/#custom-authorization-server) or [Okta Org Authorization Server](https://developer.okta.com/docs/concepts/auth-servers/#org-authorization-server)) by fetching the public keys from the JWKS endpoint of the authorization server.
+If the token is valid it will be converted to a JSON object and returned to your code.

+You can learn about [ID tokens](https://developer.okta.com/docs/reference/api/oidc/#id-token), [scopes](https://developer.okta.com/docs/reference/api/oidc/#scopes) and [claims](https://developer.okta.com/docs/reference/api/oidc/#claims) in our [OIDC and OAuth 2.0 API Referece](https://developer.okta.com/docs/reference/api/oidc/).

 For any ID token to be valid, the following are asserted:
 * Signature is valid (the token was signed by a private key which has a corresponding public key in the JWKS response from the authorization server).